aaron0browne/github-pr-form/README.md

 ### Action

 The only currently defined action is `assign` on username fields.
 The chosen user will be assigned to the pull request.

+## Further Development

+- Ability to define standard 'plans' as URLs on a per target repo basis

+Please open an issue if you have a suggestion or find a bug.